microsoft/microsoft-ui-xaml/specs/NavigationViewTemplateSettings-OpenPaneWidth.md

 ## NavigationViewTemplateSettings.OpenPaneWidth

-Gets the value of the width of the pane when opened and fully expanded.
+Gets the `min` between `OpenPaneLength` and the app's width.
+This is the calculated value of the width of the pane when opened and fully expanded.
 Defaults to 320.0.

 (Type: Double)